 After serving as chair on The Nevis Partnership board for four years, Alex Farquhar stepped down at the AGM on the 14th of November 2018.
 We thank Alex for his service over the last four years and welcome his continued contribution as a member of the board.

-Mike Pescod of Abacus Mountain Guides, who has been on the board since July 2014, was elected as the new Chair.
+Mike Pescod of the Highland Mountain Culture Association, who has been on the board since July 2014, was elected as the new Chair.
 “The Nevis Partnership is coming to a very interesting and crucial year with the end of the landscape partnership programme and move into becoming more sustainable in the next few years.
 We give huge thanks to Alex Farqhuar for leading the Nevis Partnership for the last four years and I am comforted that he and and the rest of the team will still be very much involved in the next phase.
 In the last few years we have delivered many great projects through working closely with our partners.
 We will continue to draw on the strength of the partnership to ensure the future of the Nevis area.”